George Bogislaus Staël von Holstein: Military career

-Staël von Holstein began his military career on 20 February 1700 as a volunteer in the Swedish household guard.
-He was promoted to Unteroffizier (roughly equivalent to corporal) in the artillery.
-Staël von Holstein became a cornet in the Dragoon regiment of the province Ingria which was under the command of Otto Vellingk.
-He participated in the campaign in Livonia against the Russian and Saxon armies.
-He was promoted to Lieutenant in 1702 and a year later to captain in the infantry regiment of Adam de la Gardie.
-This regiment was used in 1704 to free the besieged city of Narva from Russian troops.
-In April he was appointed commander of the grenadier company of this regiment.
+Staël von Holstein entered the army on 20 February 1700 as a volunteer in the royal Life Guards, and was promoted to sergeant in the artillery the following year.
+As a cornet in Otto Vellingk's Ingrian Dragoon regiment he took part in the campaigns in Livonia against the Russian and Saxon armies.
+He was commissioned lieutenant in 1702 and, in 1703, captain in the infantry regiment of Adam de la Gardie.
+When that regiment was sent in 1704 to relieve Narva, then besieged by Russian forces, he was given command of its grenadier company.